TruecoderSri/TruecoderSri/README.md

 💻I started Web developement and I am enjoying my time creating new projects now and then.

-☁️ I'm a cloud computing enthusiast,did some courses from Microsoft Azure and Amazon AWS to understand the platform and found it quite fascinating.
+☁️ I'm a cloud computing enthusiast,did some courses from Microsoft Azure and Amazon AWS to understand the platform and the tools on provided by them.

 ### Coding Skills